bvdwiel/loadtest/README.md

 - Run _plottest.sh_ to process the results into pretty graphs you can include into your shiny reports.

 The spidering, running the test and parsing steps take a significant amount of time so make sure to plan accordingly.

+### About urls.txt

+The _spider.sh_ script generates two files: _urls.txt_ and _urls\_raw.txt_.
+By default, the test runs against a clean set of URL's which are all verified to return HTTP status 200 at the time of spidering.
+This gives the most reliable test of the actual application working under the heaviest possible load.
+However, this isn't the most realistic simulation of the actual internet.
+When live, your website is likely to also receive requests which end up hitting redirects and error pages.
+Such URL's are included in the _urls\_raw.txt_ file.
+If you want to test this instead, you should run the test steps manually and replace _urls.txt_ with _urls\_raw.txt_ right before you start the _dotest.sh_ script.

 ## Warning